nikolai-chernolutskii/udemy-advanced-css-sass-natours-codealong/README.md

-# Udemy-Advanced CSS and SASS - Natours project, coding along
+# Udemy - Advanced CSS and SASS - Natours project, coding along

 This is a training repository for the course [*"Advanced CSS and Sass: Flexbox, Grid, Animations and More!"*](https://www.udemy.com/course/advanced-css-and-sass/) that I am taking on Udemy.